 \subsection{Heterogeneous effects}

 Understanding the impact of the policy on different communities is potentially more useful than marginal effects alone.
 It is possible that marginal effects show no effect of the policy, but only because certain communities have a positive treatment effect while others have a negative treatment effect.
 Ignoring such differences could lead to an incomplete assessment of the success (or lack thereof) of the policy.
-We estimate $\overline{\Psi}(j, 2)$ for each covariate using the $25^{th}$ and $75^{th}$ quantiles of the observed covariate distribution as $x_j$ and $x_j'$.
-We only use the first three time points as our simulation study on the New York City data in Section \ref{sec:sim} indicated that heterogeneous treatment effect estimates are not as reliable when predicting 10 time points into the future.
+We estimate $\overline{\Psi}(j, 9)$ for each covariate using the $25^{th}$ and $75^{th}$ quantiles of the observed covariate distribution as $x_j$ and $x_j'$.
 We use a linear regression to model $f(\boldsymbol{X}_i, t-t_0) = \beta_0 + g(t - t_0) + \sum_{j=1}^p \beta_j X_{ij}$.
 We have tried more flexible approaches, such as random forests and super learners, but did not find substantively different conclusions and therefore we restrict attention to the simpler case here.
-Figure \ref{fig:NYChetero} shows the estimates for each of the nine covariates considered in our study.
-Precincts with high unemployment rates and high percentages of foreign-born residents have more negative treatment effects on misdemeanor arrests, indicating that the reduction in arrests is more prominent in areas with high levels of unemployment (or percent foreign-born residents).
+Figure \ref{fig:NYChetero} shows the coefficient estimates ($\beta_j$) for each of the eleven covariates considered in our study.
+Precincts with higher prior values of the outcome have more negative treatment effects on misdemeanor arrests and proactive arrests, indicating that the reduction in arrests is more prominent in areas with higher arrest rates.